Updated: Jul 17

-The word 'mission' or 'missio' in Latin means sending, and sending implies the crossing of barriers.
+The word 'mission' or 'missio' in Latin means sending, and sending implies crossing barriers.
 So, what are the barriers that God calls us to cross?
 I would suggest that the barriers are: personal, religious, cultural, political, ethnic, linguistic, and at times, but not necessarily geographical.
-Likewise, mission could be described as crossing the barriers of faith to non-faith and church to non-church.
+Likewise, We could describe mission as crossing the barriers of faith to non-faith and church to non-church.

-However, being sent out into the world necessitates that mission largely takes place beyond the doors of the church.
+However, being sent out into the world necessitates that mission essentially takes place beyond the church's doors.
 Yet, most congregations in Australia focus more than 90 per cent of their effort and activity within the confines of the church building.
 We need to learn afresh what it means to live out the gospel in all its fullness out there in the world—loving our neighbour, caring for those in need and relational sharing the gospel in an appropriate, sensitive and meaningful fashion.
-Suppose we are to do that, we must build strong, meaningful relationship within our neighbourhoods, social networks and workplaces, etc. It means spending less time and effort on church-related activities and more time out in the local community creatively establishing life-giving relationships.
+Suppose we are to do that, we must build solid and meaningful relationships within our neighbourhoods, social networks and workplaces, etc. It means spending less time and effort on church-related activities and more time out in the local community creatively establishing life-giving relationships.
 It does not mean we neglect church activities but that we seek to develop a healthier balance.